Site C Dam

 Y2Y is working with partner organizations to stop the $8.75-billion Site C dam on British Columbia’s Peace River.

-The British Columbia (B.C.) government has approved construction of a third dam, Site C, on the province’s scenic Peace River.
-Construction of the $8.75-billion dam and reservoir is expected to begin in 2015 and they will be operational in 2024.
-Site C will flood more than 62 miles (100 km) of wildlife-rich valley bottoms, including some of B.C.’s best farmland, and it will force families from their homes, and farmers and ranchers from their land.
+In September 2015, the British Columbia (B.C.) government began logging in preparation for construction of a third dam, Site C, on the province’s scenic Peace River.
+If completed, Site C will flood more than 62 miles (100 km) of wildlife-rich valley bottom, including some of B.C.’s best farmland, and will force families from their homes, and farmers and ranchers from their land.

 Approval of the dam was made despite the conclusions of the Joint Federal-Provincial Review Panel, which examined Site C’s environmental impacts.
 It stated that the effects of Site C will be so significant that only an “unambiguous” need for power can justify the dam’s construction.
 It also said that BC Hydro had not fully demonstrated the need for more electricity.